Late-night dating in Singapore

 Your guy will love you for this!
 Bet he wouldn’t mind even if you mistake him for the enemy and end up killing him off “accidentally” the first and second time.
 But the third time, you might have to deal with him looking like ლ(ಠ益ಠ)ლ.
 Be spontaneous and play!
 Just don’t wake the entire family while you’re at it.

-It could be watermelons, pizzas, nuggets, marshmallows, M&M’s, potato chips, push-ups or crunches!
+It could be speed-eating watermelons, pizzas, nuggets, marshmallows, M&M’s, potato chips or doing push-ups or crunches!
 We recommend the mobile app Just Dance Now if you’d like to shake off those calories in a less gruelling way.
 Challenge accepted?

-Otherwise, this is also feasible if you and your date happen to be on a staycation at W Hotel or Marina Mandarin Singapore.
-The pools there are open 24-hours.
+Otherwise, this is also feasible if you and your date happen to be on a staycation at W Hotel.
+The pools there are open 24/7.
+Read more about hotels with the biggest swimming pools.

 With all these ideas that we’ve put together for you, we hope you find them helpful.
 Whether you’re hopelessly in love or just true blue nocturnal, it’s time you try dating late at night when it is quieter and cooler.
 It won’t hurt to do something different for a refreshing change anyway.